 Sales of substantial amounts of our common stock or other securities, or the perception that these sales may occur, could materially and adversely affect the price of our common stock and could impair our ability to raise capital through the sale of additional equity securities.
 For example, in May 2020, the SEC declared effective a shelf registration statement filed by us.
 This shelf registration statement allows us to issue any combination of our common stock, preferred stock, debt securities and warrants from time to time for an aggregate initial offering price of up to \$100 million.

-In May 2021, we entered into a Controlled Equity Offering SM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. (the "Sales Agent"), under which we may issue and sell from time to time up to \$25,000,000 of our common stock through or to the Sales Agent, as sales agent or principal.
+In May 2021, we entered into the Sales Agreement with the Sales Agent, under which we may issue and sell from time to time up to \$25,000,000 of our common stock through or to the Sales Agent, as sales agent or principal.
 Any sale of shares of our common stock under the Sales Agreement will be made under our shelf registration statement on Form S-3.
 Sales of our common stock under the Sales Agreement are made at market prices by any method that is deemed to be an "at the market offering" as defined in Rule 415(a)(4) under the Securities Act of 1933, as amended.
-As of September 30, 2021, \$10.9 million of our common stock remained available for sale under the Sales Agreement.
+As of June 30, 2022, approximately \$10.1 million of our common stock remained available for sale under the Sales Agreement.
 Depending on a variety of factors, including market liquidity of our common stock, the sale of shares under this shelf registration statement may cause the trading price of our common stock to decline.
 The sale of a substantial number of shares of our common stock under this shelf registration statement, or anticipation of such sales, could cause the trading price of our common stock to decline or make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise desire.

-We had outstanding 16,842,246 shares of common stock as of November 8, 2021, most of which are not subject to resale restrictions under Rule 144 of the Securities Act.
-In addition, as of November 8, 2021, we had outstanding preferred stock convertible into 46,585 shares of our common stock, options to purchase 2,533,162 shares of our common stock, 36 shares of common stock were issuable upon the settlement of outstanding restricted stock units, or RSUs, and 867,026 shares of our common stock were issuable upon the exercise of outstanding warrants.
-Shares issued upon the exercise of stock options or upon the settlement of outstanding RSUs generally will be eligible for sale in the public market, except that affiliates will continue to be subject to volume limitations and other requirements of Rule 144 under the Securities Act.
-The issuance or sale of such shares could depress the market price of our common stock.
+We had outstanding 16,922,868 shares of common stock as of June 30, 2022, most of which are not subject to resale restrictions under Rule 144 of the Securities Act.
+In addition, as of June 30, 2022, we have outstanding preferred stock convertible into 46,451 shares of our common stock, options to purchase 2,474,649 shares of our common stock and 857,261 shares of our common stock were issuable upon the exercise of outstanding warrants.
+Shares issued upon the exercise of stock options generally will be eligible for sale in the public market, except that affiliates will continue to be subject to volume limitations and other requirements of Rule 144 under the Securities Act.
+The issuance or sale of such shares could depress the market price of our common stock